Annie24-ux/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 9: a function that prints an integer.
 9: Add one line to this code, so that the program prints a[2] = 98
 10: a function that adds two numbers.
+11. a function that adds two numbers.
+12: a function that prints a buffer.